severo/PapaParse/README.md

 Parse CSV with JavaScript
 ========================================

+This repository is a fork of Papaparse which adds:
+- `firstChunkOffset` configuration option for the parse method, only for the streaming mode, which sets the byte offset of the first chunk to parse.
+This is useful when resuming a paused parse from a specific byte offset in the file or remote URL.

+---

 Papa Parse is the fastest in-browser CSV (or delimited text) parser for JavaScript.
 It is reliable and correct according to [RFC 4180](https://tools.ietf.org/html/rfc4180), and it comes with these features:

 - Easy to use